 - 5.3.1.
-If the Design-Build Team modifies the Roadway Plans provided by the NCTA such that new landlocked parcels are created, the Design-Build Team shall develop Service Road Studies for the new land-locked parcels.
-Service Roads shown in the Department's Preliminary Roadway Plans are addressed in the May 2017 Service Road Study provided by the Department.
-If the Design-Build Team determines that service roads are required that are not shown on the Preliminary Roadway Plans provided by the Department, the design and construction costs of the additional service roads shall be as follows: - If the Design-Build Team demonstrates, to the Department's sole satisfaction, that the additional service road(s) are required for the Department's preliminary design, the service road(s) design and construction, including all associated NEPA requirements, will be paid for as extra work in accordance with Subarticle 104-8(A) of the NCDOT Standard Specifications for Roads and Structures. - If variations to the Department's proposed design and / or construction methods require additional service road(s), the service road(s) design and construction, as well as all associated NEPA requirements, shall be included in the Design-Build Team's lump sum bid for the entire project. - 5.3.2.
+In accordance with the NCDOT Right of Way Manual, the Design-Build Team shall develop Service Road Studies (which may be a stand-alone document from the May 2017 Service Road Study provided by the Department) for all land-locked parcels and / or as required by variations to the Department's design.
+Service Roads shown in the Department's Preliminary Roadway Plans and Right of Way Plans are addressed in the May 2017 Service Road Study provided by the Department.
+If the aforementioned Service Road Studies by the Design-Build Team indicate that service roads are required that are not shown on the Right of Way Plans provided by the Department, the design and construction costs of the additional service roads shall be as follows: - If the Design-Build Team demonstrates, to the Department's sole satisfaction, that the additional service road(s) are required for the Department's preliminary design, the service road(s) design and construction, including all associated NEPA requirements, will be paid for as extra work in accordance with Subarticle 104-8(A) of the NCDOT Standard Specifications for Roads and Structures. - If variations to the Department's proposed design and / or construction methods require additional service road(s), the service road(s) design and construction, as well as all associated NEPA requirements, shall be included in the Design-Build Team's lump sum bid for the entire project. - 5.3.2.
 The Design-Build Team shall design and construct all service roads to meetas shown in the Roadway Plans provided by the Department.
 Service roads added by the Design-Build Team shall be designed and constructed utilizing a minimum 40 mph design speed using the 0.04 superelevation chart.
-The Design-Build Team shall design and construct all service roads with two ten-foot lanes minimum, unless otherwise shown on the Roadway Plans provided by the NCTA, and two-foot minimum shoulders with a Type "B" ditch as per the NCDOT Roadway Design Manual.
-If a service road serves a single property, it can be designed as a driveway.
+The Design-Build Team shall design and construct all service roads with two ten-foot lanes, minimum (12-foot lanes desirable) and two-foot minimum shoulders with a Type "B" ditch as per the NCDOT Roadway Design Manual.
+If a service road serves a single property, it can be designed as a driveway. - 5.3.3.

-5.3.3.
 Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall provide cul-de-sacs / turnarounds on all roads that are dead-ended.
-The Design-Build Team shall provide the roadway terminus type, cul-de-sac or turnaround, in accordance with the type shown on the Preliminary Roadway Plans.
+The Design-Build Team shall provide the roadway terminus type, cul-de-sac or turnaround, in accordance with the type shown on the Right of Way Plans.
 At a minimum, all cul-de-sacs / turnarounds shall accommodate an S-BUS-36 school bus design vehicle.